telerik/ajax-docs/controls/grid/functionality/exporting/pdf.md

 ## Limitations

-Although we are striving to constantly improve our products, there are some limitations in the current implementation of our *PDF* engine
+Although we are striving to constantly improve our products, you may experience some limitations with the current implementation of our *PDF* engine

 - Image transparency
 - Right-to-left fonts